shadow-1310/obsedian_notes/1405-Longest Happy String.md

 - only heappush count/count2 if it is non-zero
 - check res[-1] == res[2] == char only if len(res) > 1
 - recheck if the heap became empty before popping the second element, if it is empty break the loop.
+	- repeated this mistake again
+- don't heapify the original inputs as it can have elements with 0 cant, so check element by element and push only if it is non zero
+- keep a mind on on which condition we have to increment count1, i.e first popped element

 #### code snippet
 ```python